gdelacru8/gender-rep-in-movies-project/project_data/readme.md

 - missing_title_imdb_ids.csv contains the imdb ids for the titles that I had to manually search for because there was no match in the pudding data.

+Not included in this repo because of large file size are two IMDB data sets used to identify the writers for each movie.
+These can be found on [IMDB's data page](https://www.imdb.com/interfaces/).
+This project uses the **title.crew.tsv** file and the **name.basics.tsv** file.